mkobayashime/mkobayashime/README.md

 Born on the 14th July, 2001

-> Design is relationships.
-Design is relationship between form and content. - Paul Rand
+Interested in the relationship between designing and implementation in application development.